hadi-el-hajj/blog/content/posts/setting_up_unity.md

 <span style="color:red"> REMARK : I love using Linux, but unfortunately Unity is not fully supported there yet.
 So if you are indeed using the Linux OS, I would recommend you use windows or mac instead.
 Nonetheless, keep checking the unity website for updates, the launch of the Linux supported version should be released in 2021 ! </span>

 ## Downloading Unity
-THe way I did it was fairly simple:
+The way I did it was fairly simple:

 - Go to the **Unity download page** on any browser (cf image below) :